dafyddstephenson/ConTraPTION/README.md

 Ensure `nn_it000 = 1` (even if beginning later in the trajectory).
 For the tangent-linear model, `nn_itend` should be set to the desired number of time steps in the run (up to the length of the trajectory).
 In the adjoint model, `nn_itend` determines the "start point" relative to the end of the trajectory, from which model will run backwards.

+**Surface ventilation**:

+-**namsbc\_ssr**
+ - The namelist parameter `nn_sstr` determines whether the passive tracer is removed at the surface
+ - The namelist parameter `rn_dqdt` sets the time scale of the surface restoring scheme.
+The default, -40Wm^-2K^-1, corresponds to 60 days over a 50 m mixed layer.

 **At the end of the namelist file:**

 - **namtrj**